fish-shell/fish-shell/doc_src/index.rst

 When defining a new function in fish, it is possible to make it into an event handler, i.e. a function that is automatically run when a specific event takes place.
 Events that can trigger a handler currently are:

 - When a signal is delivered
-- When a process or job exits
+- When a job exits
 - When the value of a variable is updated
 - When the prompt is about to be shown
-- When a command lookup fails

 Example: